C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 .. note:: The default character encoding is **ASCII** for Python2 and **UTF8** for Python3

-.. warning::  Word or Libre Office are **NOT** text editors.
+.. warning::  Word or LibreOffice are **NOT** text editors.

 Python source code file have normally ``.py`` extension, although on some unix systems they can have not any extension, and python GUI (Graphical User Interface) have ``.pyw``  extension on Mac and Windows.

 .. note::
    Unlike most other programming languages, Python uses indentation to signify